Animal Protection Police Officer

-Animal Control Officers enforce ordinances and law pertaining to animals; deal with animal complaints; and help protect county residents while dealing with pets and wild animals as humanely as possible.
-If you have an interest in animals and law enforcement, consider becoming an Animal Control Officer.
+Animal Protection Police Officers enforce ordinances and law pertaining to animals; deal with animal complaints; and help protect county residents while dealing with pets and wild animals as humanely as possible.
+If you have an interest in animals and law enforcement, consider becoming an Animal Protection Police Officer.
 Learn more about the duties and responsibilities of the Animal Control Services unit in Fairfax County Police Department.

-- What qualifications do I need to be considered for employment as an Animal Control Officer?
+- What qualifications do I need to be considered for employment as an Animal Protection Police Officer?

-- What are the salary and benefits for Animal Control Officers?
+- What are the salary and benefits for Animal Protection Police Officers?

-- What is the career path for Animal Control Officers?
+- What is the career path for Animal Protection Officers?

 - Are there any special requirements?